Cone of depression: Analysis and utility

-Water levels or pressures can be contoured similar to elevation on topographic maps.
-Contour maps often show “bulls-eyes” around pumped wells that represent the cones of depression.
-In huge municipal wells, these cones of depression often can extend many miles from the pumped well.
-For many domestic wells, the cones of depression often are too small to even show up on such maps.
-Again, this really depends on the rate of pumping and the aquifer material.
+Contour maps of water levels and pressures often show “bulls-eyes” around pumped wells that represent cones of depression.
+With large municipal wells, cones of depression can extend many miles from the well.
+For domestic wells, the cones are often too small to show up on such maps.

 Cones of depression can be very useful when dealing with contaminant plumes in ground water.
 Often, a well can be placed near a contaminant plume and pumped at a sufficient rate to create a cone of depression.
 This cone of depression can act to capture the contaminant flow (essentially pulling it out of the aquifer).
 The pumped water can then be treated.
 The use of capture wells has been helpful in protecting water supply wells and for isolating contaminants near spills, landfills, and other sources.